Ellis Island celebrates immigrant roots of American hot dog

-NEW YORK, June 28 When Americans think of summer, a few standbys come to mind: Baseball games, fireworks shows and hot dogs.
+NEW YORK, June 28 (Reuters) - When Americans think of summer, a few standbys come to mind: Baseball games, fireworks shows and hot dogs.

 Like many American families, the humble hot dog can trace its roots to New York's Ellis Island, where an exhibit called "Hot Out of the Melting Pot: A History of the Hot Dog in America" is set to run through July at the National Museum of Immigration.